microsoft/ARI/README.md

 Tags: Powershell, Azure, Inventory, Excel Report, Customer Engineer
 ---

-# Azure Grinder
+# Azure Resource Inventory

-Azure Grinder inventory is a powerful script writen in powershell to generate an Excel report of any Azure Environment you have read access (Virtual Machines, AKS Clusters, SQL DBs, Event Hubs, etc.).
+Azure Resource inventory is a powerful script writen in powershell to generate an Excel report of any Azure Environment you have read access (Virtual Machines, AKS Clusters, SQL DBs, Event Hubs, etc.).

 This project is intend to help Cloud Admins and anyone that might need an easy and fast way to build a full Excel Report of an Azure Environment.